grafana/agent/docs/sources/static/configuration/scraping-service.md

 - ../../scraping-service/
 - ../../configuration/scraping-service/
 canonical: https://grafana.com/docs/agent/latest/static/configuration/scraping-service/
-title: Scraping Service Mode
+title: Scraping service
 weight: 600
 ---

-# Scraping Service Mode (Beta)
+# Scraping service (Beta)

-Scraping Service Mode is a third operational mode of the Grafana Agent that allows for clustering a set of Agent processes and distributing scrape load across them.
+The Grafana Agent scraping service allows you to cluster a set of Agent processes and distribute the scrape load.

 Determining what to scrape is done by writing instance configuration files to an [API][api], which then stores the configuration files in a KV store backend.